Single Sign-On (SSO) for WP Engine User Portal

 • Display Name: WP Engine User Portal

 • Notes: The WordPress Digital Experience Platform.
-Bring your vision to life in breakthrough experiences, built on the best platform for developing and hosting fast, reliable, and secure WordPress sites.
+Bring your vision to life in breakthrough experiences, built on the best platform for developing and hosting fast, reliable, and secure hosting for WordPress sites.

 1. In the Choose Issuance Authorization Rules step, select Permit everyone, then click Next.